marcoheisig/cl4py/README.md

 cl.mapcar(cl.constantly(4), cl4py.ListQ(1, 2, 3)) # returns cl4py.List(4, 4, 4)
 ```

-For convenience, Python strings are not treated as Lisp
+For convenience, Python strings are not treated as Lisp strings, but
-strings, but inserted literally into the Lisp code.
-This means that in
+inserted literally into the evaluated Lisp code.
+This means that in order
-order to actually send a string to Lisp, it must be wrapped into a
+to actually send a string to Lisp, it must be wrapped into a cl4py.String,
-cl4py.String, like this:
+like this:

 ```
 lisp.eval(cl4py.String("foo")) # returns cl4py.String("foo")